 If you have in-place versioning enabled on the Tenant's backend storage settings, the deleted files and folders of administrators and users will be moved to a hidden "__vers__" folder inside of the folder where they reside.
 Their names inside of the __vers__ folder will be appended with "@@" followed by a Unix timestamp.
 If the deleted item is a folder, only the top folder will be appended with this special string and all of the sub-folders and files will remain intact.

 If you have in-place versioning disabled on the Tenant's backend storage, files and folders deleted from the adminstrator's root will be moved to a special folder called "g_trashbin" (instead of a __vers__ folder).
 This will cause a Trash Can folder to appear on the root of the File Browser on the web portal.

 Sub-users from a Tenant without in-place versioning enabled will have their deleted root files moved to a special sub-folder called "gsync_69FCD26E-63FF-4E11-814A-518774F26F12".
-Files inside of this sub-folder will be decorated with an "@d#", a numeric timestamp, a "^" (carret), and the user's global unique identifier string.
+Files inside of this sub-folder will be decorated with an "@m#", a numeric timestamp, a "^" (carret), and the user's global unique identifier string.
+The "@d#" files are just empty markers.
 Deleted root folders from sub-users accounts will be moved to the g_trashbin folder.